LogiComposer/Try/README.md

 # Zoomdata try and buy docker based distribution.

-To try latest Zoomdata execute this code
+To try latest Zoomdata clone this repo (or download as zip file) and execute this code in your terminal
 ```
 cd latest
 ./try-zoomdata.sh up -d